openvinotoolkit/model_api/model_api/python/docs/ActionClassification.md

 The input should be provided as a single clip in THWC format.
 Depending on the specified layout, the input will be transformed into either NSTHWC or NSCTHW format.
-Unlike other vision model wrappers that utilize OpenVINO™'s PrePostProcessors (PPP) for preprocessing, the ActionClassificationModel performs its preprocessing due to the current lack of video format support in OpenVINO™ PPP.
+Unlike other vision model wrappers that utilize OpenVINO's PrePostProcessors (PPP) for preprocessing, the ActionClassificationModel performs its preprocessing due to the current lack of video format support in OpenVINO PPP.

 ## output format